BuildOnViction/docs/docs/masternode/docker.md

-Alternatively to using our simple tool `tmn`, people or company with existing infrastructure might want to directly run our docker images for more flexibility.
+Alternatively to using our simple tool `tmn`, people or companies with existing infrastructure might want to directly run our docker images for more flexibility.

 To achieve that, two containers are needed:
 1. tomochain/node - The container who run the TomoChain client